timothyas/generic-matern-covariance/README.md

   holds ... but do I actually use that term?

 ### Methods
+- Should discuss how we get random samples, and boundary conditions

+### Results

 ### Discussion
 - In conclusions, note that time could additionally be handled as a separate